MichaelSebero/BetterTrees-PHC/README.md

 # BetterTrees PHC

-Dynamic PHC Trees are now thicker.
+Dynamic PHC Trees are now thicker and variated.

 ### Compiling
 * Clone the repository.